 TGax editor, please make changes to the last paragraph in this sub-clause as shown

-[24248, 24249, 24250]A non-AP HE STA that intends to autonomously report a BSS color collision to its associated HE AP shall do so by scheduling for transmission a BSS color collision Event Report frame every dot11BSSColorCollisionSTAPeriod unless
+[24248, 24249, 24250]A non-AP HE STA that intends to autonomously report a BSS color collision to its associated HE AP shall schedule for transmission a BSS color collision event report every dot11BSSColorCollisionSTAPeriod unless at least one of the following condition is satisfied:

-the BSS color collision no longer exists or if the associated HE AP has set the BSS Color Disabled field(#22342) to 1 in HE Operation element that it transmits or if the non-AP STA has transmitted several such reports to its associated HE AP.
+the BSS color collision no longer exists.

+the associated HE AP has set the BSS Color Disabled field(#22342) to 1 in HE Operation element that it transmits.

+the non-AP STA has transmitted at least two such reports to its associated HE AP per instance of BSS color collision event.

-NOTE—The maximum number of BSS color collision event reports a non-AP STA transmits is out of scope of this standard.
+NOTE—The number of BSS color collision event reports a non-AP STA transmits to its associated AP per BSS instance of color collision event is greater or equal to two and the exact number is out of scope of this standard.